 For over 30 years I've been getting my feet wet in the coastal waters of the Pensacola Bay Area.
 In my teen years, you'd find me in my small boat casting a line, snorkeling or having fun cruising around in Santa Rosa Sound.
-After all those years it's never gotten old, you'll still find me exploring by paddleboard, kayak or windsurfer.
-With that experience, I'm thrilled to share some of my favorite paddleboard destinations.
+After all of those years, you'll still find me exploring by paddleboard, kayak or windsurfer.
+I'm thrilled to share some of my favorite paddleboard destinations.

 Go back in time to an era when development was sparse.
 This beautiful coastal sanctuary is a must-visit jewel in the Pensacola Bay Area.
 Getting here is for the more adventurous, as it's not as assessable as some of the other locations.
 Your choice to access is to trek through the sand with your gear, paddle from Pensacola Beach, or catch a ride on a boat.

 Big Sabine Bay is on the northern side of Santa Rosa Island in Santa Rosa Sound.
 The area is predominantly a salt marsh with shallow creeks to explore.
 The marshes and wetlands are a sanctuary for wildlife.
 It's in places like this that 80-90% of the seafood we enjoy life at least part of their lives.

 Overhead herons, gulls, osprey, bald eagles and occasionally owls take the sky hunting their next meal.
 Underneath you'll paddle with fiddler crabs, hermit crabs, gulf shrimp and more.
 Fish common to the area killifish, flounder, mullet, redfish, sea horses, and occasionally sharks and sea turtles.
 Manatees have also been seen enjoying the grass beds in the area.